shobhitraj1/CSE201-Advanced-Programming/Assignments/Assignment 2/ReadMe.md

    the system without disrupting existing code.

 2. Abstract Classes -
-   Abstract classes allows us to define common functionality while leaving specific implementation details to derived classes.
+   Abstract classes allows us to define common functionality while leaving specific implementation details to derived classes.<br>
    In my code, I have implemented abstract classes :-

    Visitor Abstract Class: I have created an abstract class called "Visitors" to serve as a common base for different types of visitors in the zoo management system.